Murder of Narumi Kurosaki: Retrial

-On 17 November 2023, Julien Dreyfus withdrew from the case, and Zepeda hired Sylvain Cormier, known for representing footballer Karim Benzema.
+On 17 November 2023, Julien Dreyfus withdrew from the case, and Zepeda hired Sylvain Cormier of the Lyon bar, known for representing footballer Karim Benzema in the "sextape" case.
 Zepeda's defense sought to include witnesses who claimed to have seen Narumi alive after her supposed death, including Saïd Nemeri, who alleged she went into hiding with a French soldier.

 The retrial began on 4 December 2023.
-On 21 December, the Cour d'Assises of Haute-Saône confirmed Zepeda's guilt and upheld the 28-year prison sentence.
+Narumi's second sister, Honami Kurosaki, and Arthur del Piccolo—neither of whom had attended the first trial—were present at these proceedings.
+On 21 December, the Cour d'Assises of Haute-Saône confirmed Zepeda's guilt and upheld the 28-year prison sentence, with the modification that Zepeda would serve the full term in French prisons rather than the fifteen years in France and thirteen in Chile envisaged by the first verdict.
 Zepeda's defense immediately announced an appeal to the Court of Cassation.